Skip to main content

 Migrant Education Program Legal Assurances and Certifications (DOCX)

 These assurances and certifications are required for the CMC applicant as a condition of receiving funds.
-An applicant needs to sign and upload to online application system.
+Applicant will agree to all legal assurances and certifications via the online application system.

 Required Monitoring Documents